OTTAA-Project/ottaa_project_flutter/CONTRIBUTING.md

 # Contributing to the OTTAA Project

-We would love your help.
-We have compiled this useful guide to making contributions, please read it carefully before you start working
+We would love your help in the OTTAA Project.
+We have compiled this useful guide to all the ways of making contributions, reading it carefully before you start is important to maintain consistency in the project quality and ensure a respectful and positive environment in our community.

 ## Ways of contributing